Prep work for North Friendship Road reconstruction project to begin Thursday

 MCCRACKEN COUNTY, KY — North Friendship Road in McCracken County is getting a much needed makeover, and prep work for the reconstruction project begins Thursday.

 This project is broken up into four different phases, and phase one will begin in March 2023.
-Chris Kuntz with the Kentucky Transpiration Cabinet says that the project will improve traffic safety.
+Chris Kuntz with the Kentucky Transportation Cabinet says that the project will improve traffic safety.

 "This is going to eventually provide a much wider, safer roadway with a center left turn lane and wider lanes, wider shoulder, a pedestrian pass sidewalk to eventually allow a much safer means of travel through this section of the road," Kuntz says.